MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 |Area|![Illustration of area skill.](media/area-skill.JPG "Illustration of area skill")|Create the real-world equivalent of the digital customer engagement funnel for areas and promotions.
 This capability allows space managers to measure the effectiveness of areas in their space.|Dwell time at display exceeds threshold|

 > [!NOTE]
-> You must have a Microsoft Teams and Outlook license to use alerts in Connected Spaces Preview.
+> You must have a Microsoft Teams and a Microsoft Outlook license to use alerts in Connected Spaces Preview.

 ## Enable alerts